 Whenever a fire hydrant is located adjacent to any portion of a vehicle accommodation area required to be paved under subsection 15-296(a), the pavement shall be clearly marked to indicate that parking within fifteen feet of such hydrant is prohibited.
 (AMENDED 4/27/82)

-Section 15-302 Limitation on the Total Lot Coverage Devoted to Surface Parking

-No development approved after the effective date of this section may construct more than 110 percent of the number of parking spaces determined by the permit issuing authority to be necessary to satisfy the requirements of Section 15-291.
+Section 15-302 Reserved

 Section 15-303 Reserved.